Prag8855/aab/content/guides/insurance.md

 Dog liability insurance (*[[Hundehaftpflichtversicherung]]*) pays for the damages caused by your dog.
 It's sometimes called pet liability insurance or pet owner liability insurance (*Tierhaftpflichtversicherung* or *Tierhalterhaftpflichtversicherung*).

-Dog liability insurance is required in Berlin, Brandenburg, Hamburg, Lower Saxony and Thuringia.
+Dog liability insurance is **required in Berlin, Brandenburg, Hamburg, Lower Saxony and Thuringia**.
 Some states only require dog liability insurance for dangerous breeds.

+**[Having a dog in Germany ➞](/guides/pet-ownership)**

-It costs around 5€ per month.
-Use [Tarifcheck](/out/tarifcheck-dogs) to compare prices.
+Dog liability insurance costs around 5€ per month.
+You sometimes pay less if you combine private liability insurance and dog liability insurance.

 If you don't speak German, [Feather](/out/feather-dogs), [GetSafe](/out/getsafe-dogs) and [Luko](/out/luko-dogs) offer dog liability insurance and speak English.
 They also cover dangerous breeds.
-You sometimes pay less if you combine private liability insurance and dog liability insurance.

-**[Having a dog in Germany ➞](/guides/pet-ownership)**
+Use [Tarifcheck](/out/tarifcheck-dogs) to compare prices.

 ## Home contents insurance ([[Hausratversicherung]])

 Home contents insurance or household insurance (*Hausratversicherung*) insures your furniture, your appliances, and the other movable things in your house.
+It costs around 5€ per month.

 For example:[^3]